dask/dask/docs/source/dataframe-hive.rst

 .. warning::
     The ``aggregate_files`` argument is currently listed as experimental.
-However, there are no current plans to remove the argument or change it's behavior in a future release.
+However, there are currently no plans to remove the argument or change it's behavior in a future release.

 Since hive-partitioning will typically produce a large number of small files, :func:`read_parquet` performance will usually benefit